haiwen/seafile-admin-docs/manual/setup_binary/installation_pro.md

 ```

+!!! tip
-**Note**: The names of the install packages differ for Seafile CE and Seafile PE.
+    The names of the install packages differ for Seafile CE and Seafile PE.
 Using Seafile CE and Seafile PE 8.0.4 as an example, the names are as follows:

     * Seafile CE: `seafile-server_8.0.4_x86-86.tar.gz`; uncompressing into folder `seafile-server-8.0.4`
     * Seafile PE: `seafile-pro-server_8.0.4_x86-86.tar.gz`; uncompressing into folder `seafile-pro-server-8.0.4`

 ### Run the setup script